wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 permalink: integrations_aws_metrics.html
 summary: Monitor CloudWatch, CloudTrail, and Metrics+ with Wavefront
 ---
-Amazon Web Services (AWS), is a collection of cloud-computing services that provide an on-demand computing platform.
+Amazon Web Services (AWS) is a collection of cloud-computing services that provide an on-demand computing platform.
 The Wavefront Amazon Web Services integration allows you to ingest metrics directly from AWS.
 The Wavefront Amazon Web Services built-in integration is part of the setup, but the additional steps in this document are needed to complete and customize integration setup.

 {% include shared/badge.html content="You must have [Proxy Management permission](permissions_overview.html) to set up an AWS integration.
 If you do not have permission, the UI menu selections, buttons, and links you use to perform the tasks are not visible." %}

 You have to set up your Wavefront account with the correct permissions.
 * From within the integration or explicitly, you can [Give Wavefront Global Read-Only Access](integrations_aws_overview.html#giving-wavefront-global-read-only-access)
-* As an alternative, you can [Create an IA Policy to Specify Limited Access](integrations_aws_overview.html#create-iam-policy-to-specify-limited-access)
+* As an alternative, you can [Create an IAM Policy to Specify Limited Access](integrations_aws_overview.html#create-iam-policy-to-specify-limited-access)

 ## Supported AWS Integrations